 You can usually recognize Polk Audio speakers at 20 feet.
 They are the most stylish speakers on the market and they have a very unique and distinctive design.
 And that’s what we love most about them.
-They’re above par speakers that aren’t afraid to push the envelope.
-For example, check out this Polk Audio DB6501 with a stainless steel mounting hardware and muscular ABS grilles (seriously).
+They’re above-par speakers that aren’t afraid to push the envelope.
+For example, check out this Polk Audio DB6501 with stainless steel mounting hardware and muscular ABS grilles (seriously).

 Polk speakers come at lots of different price points.
 The set of speakers linked to above is a 6.5-Inch in size priced below $70, which is very reasonable for anyone looking for a solid set of speakers that doesn’t break that bank.
 However, you can also find plenty of Polk speakers at higher price points – from $100 up into the $200 range.
 However, some of our favorites are less expensive and can get the job done at lower costs.

-Pioneer car speakers are very affordably-priced, which is why the made this list, since we’re assuming most people reading it aren’t seasoned audiophiles.
+Pioneer car speakers are very affordably priced, which is why they made this list since we’re assuming most people reading it aren’t seasoned audiophiles.
 And with most of their speakers under $50, you can get a really decent set.
 Moreover, we’ve found that their car stereos are of much more consistently good quality than their speakers.

-These are fairly cool looking speakers, built from the ground up to breathe a new life into your music.
-Pioneer’s A series of speakers are built with sensitive, yet rigid materials and feature one of the widest frequency range in the market.
-That means, you won’t have to fine tune your car stereo’s E.Q settings very much to hit the sweet spot.
+These are fairly cool-looking speakers, built from the ground up to breathe a new life into your music.
+Pioneer’s A series of speakers are built with sensitive, yet rigid materials and feature one of the widest frequency ranges in the market.
+That means you won’t have to fine-tune your car stereo’s E.Q settings very much to hit the sweet spot.